HarryVallianos/North-American-House-Thermal-Models/README.md

 ## Repository structure

  North-American-House-Thermal-Models
 * data
-  * calibrated_models.csv : Includes the model parameters for approcimately 60,000 houses in Canada and the United States.
+  * calibrated_models.csv : Includes the model parameters for approximately 60,000 houses in Canada and the United States.
   * description.csv       : Includes an explanation of what each column in `calibrated_modles.csv` represents and its units.

 * README